PzAz04Maus/Abiogenesis/_Project Overview/_Overview.md

 The Reflex system has the tools to fit the nature of a modern gunfight and survival.

+# Subsettings
+## Fear Country - demons and desperadoes

+you're hustling out in Wild West just north of the remains of California, earning a living amongst the wreckage, the recession, and the spooky things that go bump in the night.

+Like Black Lagoon, basically.
+## The Zone - Expeditions for forbidden riches and settling dark scores

+## Case File - Emergency Investigation and Response

+## Occult Grind - Hustles and Horror in Middle America
+## Dark State - A tour of duty to hold back deep waters
 # Definitions for success
 For abio to be successful, we need to create a tabletop tactical adventure that can be described as stalker meets half life.